 A quick session with sensory bins can be extremely relaxing for your child with sensory needs and be just the right brain break they crave for.
 These are great for developing tactile skills.

 41. 4-7-8 Breathing

-This is a relaxing breathing exercise for your kids that fits in perfectly as a calming brain break for kids.
+No wonder, this relaxing breathing exercise for kids fits in perfectly as a calming brain break for kids.

 42. Square Breathing